tonethar/IGME-230-GDD-Spring-2018/projects/portfolio-mini-project.md

-# Capstone Project - Web Portfolio
+# Web Portfolio Mini Project
 ## 1. Overview
 One thing that we hear again and again from employers is how essential it is for GDD students to have a portfolio of "passion projects" (or "side projects") to demonstrate that student's talent and passion for creating games/interactive experiences.
 The most common way to let others see these projects is by posting them to the Web.